JoElfner/multisim/README.md

 * chp plant, also with flue gas heat exchanger (based on fitting a model to manufacturer specific measurement data)
 * three different consumer appliances (space heating, state-of-the-art water heating, low exergy water heating)

 New parts and controllers can be added either by defining completely new classes or by inheriting from existing parts.

+There is also a list of **sensors**, which can be ``installed`` at any cell of each part to track the state of this cell or perform calculations like energy flows, cumulated mass and energy flows etc. on the fly, such as:
+* temperature sensor
+* mass flow sensor
+* heat meter (power, mass flow, temperature of hot and cold part, cumulated values)

 Short documentation